 Once you established the right condition for Water Lettuce, they’ll take control over your aquarium and can overrun it.
 In that case, it is necessary to remove some plants weekly.

 Water Lettuce is a medium-light requiring plant.
 And in ideal water conditions, they propagate both sexually and asexually.
-Keeping the right water condition is the key to the healthy growth of them.
+Keeping the right water condition is the key to their healthy growth.

 The Other Ten Best Floating Plants for Aquariums